cefn/lauf/docs/discussion/index.md

 ## Minimal Examples

-Lets begin by exploring some minimal Lauf **_ActionSequences_** using **_inline actions_**.
-We don't normally use inline actions for reasons explained later, but they show how simple the approach really is.
+Lets begin by exploring some minimal Lauf **_ActionSequences_** with **_inline actions_**.
+We don't normally use inline actions as they are verbose and not type-safe.
+However, this code does work and shows how simple the approach really is.

 This example uses [Window.prompt](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt).
 The plan is halted until a name is entered in the prompt.
 When it resumes the user's response is stored as `name` and used to sequence another action.